-Students in the Advanced Professional Program who fail a course in the summer term will be withdrawn from the M.P.H. program and will be required to reapply to the program if they wish to be considered for readmission.
+Students in the Advanced Professional M.P.H. program or the Executive M.P.H. program who fail a course in the summer term of the first year will be withdrawn from the M.P.H. program and will be required to reapply to the program if they wish to be considered for readmission.